cjleow/Semester_project_Leow/docs/index.md

 The metadata is extracted from monocle 3 obj and stored in a variable named metadata

 Step 5: the main part of the analysis
-Most of the functions here are included in R package Seurat Specific parameters may be used for different experiments
+Most of the functions here are included in R package Seurat, detailed resources can be found here: https://cole-trapnell-lab.github.io/monocle3/docs/getting_started/
+Specific parameters may be used for different experiments

 Step 6: save outputs